By-Laws of the Cleveland Society for Human Resource Management

 In the event that the President, President Elect, and Past President are unable to perform the duties of President, the Board of Directors shall appoint a president pro tempore from the remaining members of the Board of Directors until the elected officers can assume their regular duties or until the next regular election whichever is earlier.

 The Board of Directors shall meet each month, unless specifically noted by the current President.
-All Board of Directors are required to attend the meetings.
+All Board of Directors are required to attend the meetings in person or via the phone.
 Failure to attend three (3) Board meetings may result in removal from the Board.

 At meetings of the Board of Directors, fifty one percent (51%) of Officers constitutes a quorum.
 Motions may be passed by a plurality of board members present providing the attendance constitutes a quorum, except for the termination of membership for good cause of a member which requires a two-thirds (2/3) vote of the entire Board of Directors.

-An Executive Committee shall be established and will consist of 3 officers of the Board of Directors.
-These will include President, President Elect and another elected Officer, as determined by the President.
+An Executive Committee shall be established and will consist of the President, President-Elect, and the Chapter Admin Director.
+The President has the discretion to add any Vice President level director to the Executive Committee.
 This committee shall make any executive decisions pertaining to Board business.

 Any director may be removed from office, with cause, upon an affirmative vote of two-thirds of the entire Board of Directors at a duly constituted Board of Directors meeting.
 The Director shall be entitled to a due process hearing prior to any termination action being imposed.

 ARTICLE VII - ELECTION OF OFFICERS AND BOARD OF DIRECTORS